 1953-1975: W. Mahlon Dickerson purchased, restored her name to Gleam and brought her home to Oyster Bay, NY.
 She was the trial horse for Vim and Sceptre in the 1958 America’s Cup and for Gretel in the 1962 Cup.

-1975-present: Robert Tiedemann (now deceased) purchased Gleam, brought her to Newport, RI.
+1975-2019: Robert Tiedemann (now deceased) purchased Gleam and brought her to Newport, RI.
 He gave her a full restoration and a new engine.
 Tiedemann is often credited for the rebirth of the 12 Metre Fleet in Newport, RI as we know it today.
-Gleam is currently owned by Elizabeth (Tiedemann) DuPont, Seascope Yacht Charters, Newport.
+After his death, his widow Elizabeth Tiedemann DuPont continued to charter US-11 through their company Seascope Yacht Charters in Newport, RI.

 *Content courtesy: The Twelve Metre Class by Dyer Jones & Luigi Lang